lookahglass/lookahglass/README.md

 # LOOKAH ONLINE HEADSHOP
 ## Lookah is an online headshop also known as a smoke shop offering premium design [glass rig](https://www.lookah.com/dab-rigs.html), cool [water pipes](https://www.lookah.com/bongs-and-water-pipes.html) under our [Lookah Glass](https://www.lookah.com/bongs-and-water-pipes.html) and [Tataoo Glass](https://www.lookah.com/dab-rigs.html?features_hash=314-1203) brands.
+Lookah original design glass pipes and our platinum range of water pipes are sure to impress customers.
+If you like fancy heady glass, check out the unique dab rigs for sale in the glass section of our smoke shop.
+Tataoo glass is not like the cheap dab rigs for sale on Amazon.
+These are pieces of art in their own right and make a great addition to any collection.